zero456/poml/docs/vscode/features.md

 2. **Incremental Updates**: Basic syntax checking happens as you type
 3. **Context-aware**: Validation considers your context files and stylesheets for more accurate error reporting

 The diagnostics system can validate references across multiple files.
-It vlidates that referenced `.context.json` files exist and are properly formatted.
+It validates that referenced `.context.json` files exist and are properly formatted.
 It also checks `.stylesheet.json` files for syntax and structure issues.

 ### Hover Tooltips